CalvinRea/docs/getting-started/running-the-app.md

 **After Building:**
 -   The `dist/` directory will contain an `index.html` file and subdirectories for assets (like `assets/`).
--   Ensure your hosting provider is configured to serve `index.html` for all client-side routes (see [Static Web App Configuration](/config-deploy/static-web-app-config)).
+-   Ensure your hosting provider is configured to serve `index.html` for all client-side routes.